Mexico Invest Free shortlist

 Region 15 suits investors who prioritise capital preservation over yield maximisation, or buyers entering at well below-average pricing on specific buildings with proven occupancy.
 It does not suit investors projecting developer gross yields without independent cost modelling.

-Seasonal demand and the 41-day lease cycle
+What should buyers verify on seasonal demand and the 41-day lease cycle?

 The 41-day average lease cycle found in Mexico Invest broker field data reflects Region 15’s tourist-dominant demand pattern.
 Unlike Aldea Zama or La Veleta where digital nomad monthly rentals blend with tourist short-stays, Region 15 skews heavily toward 3–7 night tourist bookings from Cancun fly-in visitors.